EAexist/trip-chemistry-backend-spring/README.md

-To use Kakao Login API, you should register and get your own API key in [Kakao Developers](https://developers.kakao.com/product/kakaoLogin).
-You should provide valid client id, client secret and redirect uri in src/main/resources/appliction-dev.yml as following.
-You can still run the server without registering and using Kakao API.
+To use Kakao Login API, you have to register and get your own API key in [Kakao Developers](https://developers.kakao.com/product/kakaoLogin).
+You should provide valid client id, client secret and redirect uri in src/main/resources/appliction-dev.yml as following. **You can still run the server without registering and using Kakao API.**

 ```sh
 spring: